Information

 Feasibility relaxation values for upper bounds of columns or rows.

 In different programming interfaces, the ways to access and set information are slightly different.
-For details, please refer to the corresponding chapters of each programming language API reference manual:
+For details, please refer to the corresponding chapters for each programming language API:

 C# API: C# API Reference: Information